Work together to close the infrastructure gap from planning to design to delivery

-Propose practical solutions to maintain and modernize our nation’s deteriorating infrastructure
+Propose practical solutions to maintain & modernize our nation’s deteriorating infrastructure

 Embrace and encourage civil engineers’ role as contributors to a sustainable world